ideaconsult/Toxtree.js/README.md

 There is a bunch of methods, which are responsible for some pure UI-related stuff within jToxKit.
 They can be found in `jToxKit.ui` or `jT.ui`, and although most of them are internally used by the kits, here is a short explanation of most important ones:

 ```
-jToxKit.ui.shortenedData(data, message, defLen)
+jToxKit.ui.shortenedData(content, message, data)
 ```
-A method for shortenning passed `data` to as many as `defLen` characters (it default to 5 if _null_ is passed), wrap it into a separate `div` block and make it clipboard insertable if `message` is supplied.
+A method for shortenning passed `content`, wrap it into a separate `div` block and make it clipboard insertable if `message` is supplied.
+The clipboard copied data is `data` or `content` if the first one is null.

 ```
 jToxKit.ui.changeTabsIds(root, suffix)